Shock Illustrated: Contributors

 The editor of Shock Illustrated was Al Feldstein.
 In addition to those stories credited to him, Feldstein also wrote under the pseudonym Alfred E. Neuman.
 Feldstein included multiple retellings of previous stories, a move suggested by Gaines.
 This included "A Question of Time" and "Dead Right" in the second issue and "Curiosity Killed" in the third issue.
 Contributing writers included Jack Oleck (who had worked as a writer on EC's earlier publications), Robert Bernstein, John Larner, and Daniel Keyes (using the pseudonyms Kris Daniels and A.D.
 Locke).

 Artists featured in Shock Illustrated included Jack Kamen, Rudy Nappi, Reed Crandall, George Evans, Al Williamson, Angelo Torres and Graham Ingels.

+Reprints

 Shock Illustrated was reprinted along with the other Picto-Fiction magazines in hardbound volumes by Russ Cochran (and Gemstone Publishing) for the first time in 2006 as the final part of his Complete EC Library.
 With these reprints, published for the first time, was the fourth issue of the title which had been produced but never printed.
+Dark Horse reprinted Shock Illustrated as part of the EC Archives series in 2021.